 From 2016-2020 she is working on a project titled "Human Curiosities: Expanding the Social Relevance of Medical Museums."
 While the collections of medical museums, including human remains, are sometimes labeled as "curiosities," her title refers instead to the idea that it is entirely human to be curious about bodies and that curators can harness that interest in socially-useful ways.
 She will study museums across Europe, focusing specifically on the representation of sexuality and reproduction, mental health issues, infectious diseases, and race, disability, and the life cycle.
 Output will include a book, an exhibition and an online tool experimenting with new strategies for interpreting medical heritage.
 The research is funded by a €315,000 Veni grant from the Netherlands Organisation for Scientific Research (NWO) and Heritage Collecitons/The University of Amsterdam.

-Dr. Parry serves as a Managing Editor of the UK journal Museum & Society and was previously an International Consulting Editor for the US journal The Public Historian.
-She has ten years of experience as an exhibition curator in the United States, where she developed 4000 sq. ft gallery exhibitions and integrated multimedia on a wide range of topics, including global health and human rights, disability in the American Civil War, and medicinal and recreational drug use.
-Project budgets ranged from $14,500 to $3 million, and her traveling exhibitions have visited more than 300 venues across Argentina, Canada, Germany, Guam, Turkey, the United Kingdom and the United States.
+She has served as a Managing Editor of the UK journal Museum & Society and as International Consulting Editor for the US journal The Public Historian.
 In October 2014 she co-organized the inaugural annual conference of the International Federation for Public History - Public History in a Digital World: The Revolution Reconsidered.

 Other projects include research on the use of sound in museums, and the public history of controversial topics including mental health history and abortion and contraception.
 Recently-funded research projects include "Bio-Art, Ethics, and Engagement," Creative Industries Research Center Amsterdam (CIRCA), €30,000.00.